Squirrel Class (Year 5) 2025 - 2026

 Jervis - Science.JPG

-This half term in Science, we will be learning about Forces.
+This half term in Science, we will be learning about Animals including Humans.

 Jervis - Humanities.jpg